 The goods-out note should be picked up with all other shipments to be made.
-Once the goods-out note for the transfer is marked as shipped the items are removed from stock in the originating warehouse.
-At this point the items are considered "in transit" and not in stock at either warehouse, these items can be seen at Products > In transit.
+Once the goods-out note for the transfer is marked as shipped, the items are removed from stock in the originating warehouse.
+At this point the items are considered "in transit" and not in stock at either warehouse.
+The stock in transit can be seen at Products > Inventory in transit.

 - Receive the inventory at destination warehouse

-When the items arrive at the destination warehouse the staff can receive them into stock from the in transit report.
-This will increase the inventory at the destination warehouse.
+When the items arrive at the destination warehouse, the staff can receive them into stock from the inventory in transit report.
+This will increase the stock levels at the destination warehouse.
 The transfer is complete.

 How to do a warehouse transfer